jaymell/nodeCf/README.md

 * Environment Config File (Optional): Stores environment-specific variables  -- e.g., `./config/dev.yml`
 * Global config file (Optional): Stores variables common to all environments -- e,g, `./config/global.yml`
 * Stack configuration (Required) -- Defines parameters and tags to pass to Cloudformation, as well as pre-and post-tasks (see below for more info)
-* NodeCf configuration (Optional) -- This feature doesn't actually exist yet, but should allow for overriding variables that get set in the `config` module
+* NodeCf configuration (Optional) -- This feature doesn't actually exist yet, but should allow for overriding default values that are set in the `config` module

 ### Required variables:
 * environment -- this must be passed on command line
 * stacks -- these must either be passed on command line or defined in your environments file(s) or system environment variables; it is an array of stacks which must be run -- order matters
 * region -- this defines the aws region to which you're deploying
-* account -- your AWS account number
 * application -- this can be anything, but the name of your repository is a good default; it is used for naming and uniquely identifying resources
 * infraBucket -- Cloudformation stacks over a certain size must first be uploaded to s3; as a result, nodeCf requires the name of a bucket to use for deployments; the scripts will handle creating it for you (assuming its name has not already been taken by some other random AWS user).